Life Cube Project

 The Life Cube Project is a community interactive art installation based upon the creator's idea that if you write something down, it is far more likely to happen.
 The Life Cube installation encourages members of the community and the general public to decorate it with inspirational writing, paintings, drawings, murals, and tapestries for all its visitors to see.
 Through four iterations at the annual Burning Man festival in 2011, 2012, 2013, and 2015; hundreds of thousands of participants touched, climbed, inscribed, painted, and added their personal visions to the Life Cube.
 In 2014, the Life Cube Project made its way out of Burning Man and into its first major city in the United States as experiential and interactive art.

-History of the Life Cube at Burning Man
+Burning Man history

 Over the course of three years, and returning as a Burning Man Project Honorarium project in 2015, the Artist and his project team designed, built, and burned Life Cubes at Burning Man.
 The first Life Cube, an eight-foot square, was planned in 2010 and erected in 2011, and the artist was motivated to build another version of the Life Cube the following year.
 In 2012, its dimensions expanded to sixteen feet, enhanced by writable surfaces for greater interactivity and a more creative and graphic external skin.
 The third Cube came together in 2013.
 It featured a more complex and compelling multi-level architectural design with a pillared facade, more surfaces for writing and drawing, a tapestry wall, colored strobes and spotlights, and giant painted murals.